cajacko/writing/README.md

 # Writing

-This repo contains a collection of blog posts and other forms of writing by Charlie Jackson.
+A collection of posts and writings by [Charlie Jackson](https://charliejackson.com).
+Basically my blog and random muslings 📖🙃

-Check out all the `~/writing/*.md` files for more.

 ## Finished Pieces